Archive for September, 2007

 Use It As a Separate Business Number

-I’m currently running a home business and I use my GrandCentral phone number as my business line.
-For my purposes it’s a lot easier and more cost efficient than buying another phone or paying for an expanded phone plan.
+I'm currently running a home business and I use my GrandCentral phone number as my business line.
+For my purposes it's a lot easier and more cost efficient than buying another phone or paying for an expanded phone plan.
 Business calls are sent to my GrandCentral number but it can still ring my regular cell phone.
-The caller ID setting will let me know that it is a business call and I can obviously handle the call in the appropriate business fashion.
-I like how GrandCentral offers many customizable functions.
-If you don’t want to handle certain calls, you can set it so that those calls are automatically send to voicemail.
+The caller ID setting will let me know

 NetBank Shuts Down But Customers Are Protected By FDIC

-Well yesterday, NetBank greeted its online customers with a jaw dropping notice on its website announcing that the federal government had shut it down because the bank had finally collapsed due to the weight of significant losses from loan defaults.
+Well yesterday, NetBank greeted its online customers with a jaw dropping notice on its websiteannouncing that the federal government had shut it down because the bank had finally collapsed due to the weight of significant losses from loan defaults.
 With that, NetBank became the latest victim to keel over due to the subprime mess, with too many subprime credit borrowers defaulting on their mortgage loans.

 When I read the news my heart stopped its beat for a second as I realized that I owned a NetBank account.
 I had written a previous entry about how I had opened a NetBank checking and savings account with a few small initial deposits to take advantage of the bank’s reward promotion.
 But then I remembered a few more facts.
 First, I had already fulfilled the terms of the promotion and had already transferred my funds out of my NetBank account, thus leaving the account with zero funds.
 Secondly, even if NetBank went out of business, all of its deposits were federally insured up to $100,000 for each customer.
 Either way, I had nothing to worry about.
 Whew! :)